 Did you know that molasses is the key ingredient in brown sugar?
 Well, now you do.
 As a result of sugarcane processing or sugar beet processing, molasses comes out as a viscous substance.

-Molasses is healthier than highly refined sugars due to notable amounts of Vitamin B6, calcium, iron, manganese and magnesium.
+Molasses is healthier than highly refined sugars due to its amounts of Vitamin B6, iron, manganese and magnesium.
 On the other hand, it has a robust, strong flavor, so I would recommend moderate usage.

 I find it a great addition to fruit crisp and fruit crumble.
 It also gives nice notes to barbecue marinade and pulled pork.

 There are many reasons to try carob syrup.
 Since it is a low-fat syrup, it is ideal for someone who is for a sweet treat during a diet.
 It has no gluten and no caffeine.
-It contains calcium, which is essential for bone health, and iron, which is needed to maintain the body’s oxygen levels.
+It contains calcium, which is essential for bone health.

 Carob is a good choice for people with diabetes and it is known to boost athletes’ performance.